COVID-19 and Paying for Day Care and Elder Care Expenses

 Download the Sydney Care app to your mobile device from the App Store or Google Play.

 As we fight the COVID-19 pandemic, it’s good to know you can get medical treatment without burdening our hospitals and health care facilities.
 With LiveHealth Online, you can visit a doctor in the safety and security of your own home.
-Video visits are now covered at 100% until further notice.
+Video visits are now covered at 100 percent through July 31, 2021.

 What if I have questions about tax considerations?